Dear Valentino,

 Sure, this is your sport.
 You made it that way with your actions on and off the track.
 Remember those amazing celebrations and that charming charisma that made this sport what it is today?
 It’s been replaced by someone who’s coming across like a bitter old man, refusing to take responsibility for his actions, and looking for someone else to blame.
 I mean, who calls their own boss to their Motorhome?
 You’re better than that and the sport deserves better than that.

 You’re 37 next season.
-You’ve been awesome for the last two, inspiring, captivating, back to your best.
+You’ve been awesome for the last two of them, inspiring, captivating, back to your best.
 End your career on a high note, before it’s too late, and this sport’s good name gets further dragged through the mud, because if it does, it’ll be through you.
 MotoGP needs its Doctor back.